Backgammon in the round

 2. The bar, where 'captured' pieces are put, is out in the middle of the board.

-I set to sketching and exploring.
-Adapting the board to the circle solved the problem of jumping from one side of the playing area to the other.
-I simply put the square game on a round shape.
-I left some room between the starting pip and the ending pip.
-This allowed room to put the captured pieces - the 'bar' - and space to stack pieces as they were taken off at the end of the game.
+I left some room between the starting pip and the ending pip - this allowed a convenient place to put the captured pieces - the 'bar' - and space to stack pieces as they were taken off at the end of the game.

 Prototypes